niklasramo/mezr/README.md

 // By default the "border" box edge is used for the argument elements, but you
 // can define another box edge also by using array syntax. getOffset([elemA, 'padding'], [elemB, 'margin']);

-//
-// DISTANCE
-//

-// Measure straight line distance between two elements. getDistance(elemA, elemB);
-// => number

-// By default the "border" box edge is used for the argument elements, but you
-// can define another box edge also by using array syntax. getDistance([elemA, 'content'], [elemB, 'margin']);

-//
-// INTERSECTION
-//

-// Measure intersection area between two elements (or document/window). getIntersection(elemA, elemB);
-// => {
-//    width: number,
-//    height: number,
-//    left: number,
-//    top: number,
-//    right: number,
-//    bottom: number,
-// };

-// By default the "border" box edge is used for the argument elements, but you
-// can define another box edge also by using array syntax. getIntersection([elemA, 'content'], [elemB, 'margin']);

-//
-// OVERFLOW
-//

-// Measure how much elemB overflows elemA per each side.
-If a side's value
-// is positive it means that elemB overflows elemA by that much from that side.
-// If the value is negative it means that elemA overflows elemB by that much
-// from that side.
-getOverflow(elemA, elemB);
-// => {
-//    left: number,
-//    top: number,
-//    right: number,
-//    bottom: number,
-// };

-// By default the "border" box edge is used for the argument elements, but you
-// can define another box edge also by using array syntax. getOverflow([elemA, 'content'], [elemB, 'margin']);
 ```

 ## API